center-key/fetch-json/README.md

 ```

 ## G) Response Text and Errors Converted to JSON

+> [!NOTE]
+> **Protocol-Level vs. Application Level**<br>
+> HTTP status codes are a mess.&nbsp;
+> This is not an opinion &mdash; it's a fact.&nbsp;
+> This fact is proven out by the large number of HTTP status code questions on Stack overflow with multiple very popular directly conflicting answers.&nbsp;
+> The mutually exclusive answers will often each have hundreds of upvotes.&nbsp;
+> At its core this problem is due to the impedance mismatch between protocol-level status and application-level status.&nbsp;
+> The "P" in HTTP stands for protocol, and it's the wrong level to pass application level status codes.&nbsp;
+> Applications cannot reasonably be expected to conform to a fixed set of status codes defined back in the 1990s.
+>
+> **fetch-json** returns the requested data as a simple object (JavaScript Object Literal) for any JSON response with an HTTP status code of `200`.&nbsp;
+> All other responses are wrapped into a simple object so it’s straightforward to analyze the HTTP status code, `"content-type"` header, response `"ok"` field, and body payload as needed.

-The HTTP response body is considered to be JSON if the `content-type` is `"application/json"` or
+The HTTP response body is considered to be JSON if the `content-type` is
-`"text/javascript"`.&nbsp;
+`"application/json"` or `"text/javascript"`.&nbsp;
 If the HTTP response body is not JSON, **fetch-json** passes back
 through the promise an object with a `bodyText` string field containing response body text.